 Tram and bus

-Plan your route on their website, or via their free app.
-Tip: buy your tram or bus ticket in a point of pre-sale (newsagent’s, supermarket, the vending machines at the various stops or in the visitor centres of Visit Antwerp), where tickets are cheaper.
-You can also buy an Antwerp City Card, which includes the use of public transport in the city for the time your card is valid.
+Plan your route via the website of De Lijn or via their free app.
+Tip: buy your tram or bus ticket beforehand in a point when possible (newspaper stores, supermarkets, vending machines at various stops, tourist centers of Antwerp), since it's cheaper.
+You can also buy an Antwerp City Card at tourist centers, which includes the use of public transport in the city for the time your card is valid.

-Move fast within the Singel of Antwerp and on Linkeroever with the bikes from Velo Antwerpen.
-Velo also has a free app, availavle for iOS and Android.
+Move fast within the ring of Antwerp and on Linkeroever, with the bikes from Velo Antwerpen.
+Velo has a free app, available for iOS and Android.
 With a day pass, week pass or year card you can make short rides between the different Velo-stations.
 Read all about it, and find all Velo stations on the website.
-A day pass is only 3,90 Euro Use the bike for a whole week for 9 Euro.
+A day pass is only 3,90 Euro.
+Use the bike for a whole week for 9 Euro.